Regional Victorian Trials Alliance:

 The primary purpose of registry trials is to better understand long term trends in specific patient populations.
 Gathering registry data from regional populations is a foundational step in ensuring that treatment is tailored to our specific patients, and not generalised from data gathered in city centres.

-The Registry trial initialtive is the first step in understanding how our populations may be similar or different to those with similar diagnoses in city centres.
+The Registry Trial initiative is the first step in understanding how our populations may be similar or different to those with similar diagnoses in metro areas.

 To Improve access among older adults to participate in oncology clinical trials, and to build capacity to conduct geriatric oncology clincal trials.